Telemetry HQ

 Most mobility teams measure what is easy to count, then wonder why nothing improves.

-If you want metrics that change outcomes, they need to do two things.
+If we want metrics that change outcomes, they need to do two things.
 They need to match how work actually happens, and they need to lead to actions that are realistic for the team that owns them.
 Otherwise the numbers become a monthly ritual and the operation stays the same.

 This post is meant to be generic and usable.
 If you want the technical context behind the data, read tracking and telemetry system architecture, alert fatigue in mobility ops, and ideal IoT update intervals.